akirayu101/samwize.github.com/source/_posts/2012-10-30-common-git-usage.markdown

 However, there are times when you do need to run on the command line (eg. scripting or you just want to be *real fast*).

 These are my common use cases during development work flow.
-I don't cover expert stuff.
+I don't cover [everything](http://ndpsoftware.com/git-cheatsheet.html), or expert stuff.

 <!-- more -->